Disclaimer: This post is written in collaboration with Hotels.com and the spending money was gifted by Hotels.com, but all views are my own.

-Borough Market is one of the best food markets in London and a haven for foodies.
-As one of the oldest food markets, it is thought to be dating back to at least the 12th century.
-I love the mixed architecture of the present buildings, built in 1851.
+Borough Market is one of London’s best food markets and a haven for foodies as one of the oldest food markets is thought to be dating back to at least the 12th century.
+I love the eclectic architecture of the present buildings, built-in 1851.
 Today, Borough Market is packed with street food from all around the world, cheese, fresh fruit and veg, meat and fish, artisan bread and some of the yummiest patisseries.
 I love going there for lunch with colleagues and sampling something different each time.
 I would recommend going there during the week as it gets too busy at the weekend.
 My favourite places have to be Kohanon Krok for delicious pad Thai and Borough Cheese Company.

 Address: 8 Southwark St, London SE1 1TL

 Le Comptoir Libanais is a restaurant I wanted to visit but never did, so when a friend suggested it, I thought I had to try.
 When my sister and I entered the restaurant, we instantly fell in love for several reasons: the food is tasty and copious.
 You are immersed in the Lebanese atmosphere with the music, colourful decor and the fact that you can buy pretty much anything on display (bags, teapots, cookbooks etc…).
 This authentic and friendly restaurant is the perfect place for a meal or a fresh mint tea.
 I highly recommend this restaurant, especially if you like North African and Middle Eastern food.

 Address: 82 Tooley St, London SE1 2TF